-Let’s face it — traveling with kids during the holidays can be an absolute nightmare.
-The crowds, the lines, the meltdowns and tears (both yours and the kids’)… We’ve been there, done that, and are here to share our mistakes and how you can avoid them this holiday season.
+Let’s face it—traveling with kids during the holidays can be an absolute nightmare.
+The crowds, the lines, the meltdowns and tears (both yours and the kids’)… we’ve been there, done that, and are here to share our mistakes and how you can avoid them this holiday travel season.

 1. Santa has to fly around the world in one night, but you shouldn’t.